Bank of Cape Cod Profile

 The Management, Associates and Directors of Bank of Cape Cod believe in the Cape Cod community and are committed to making a difference in the lives of its businesses and residents.

 As the bank continued on its path of prudent and carefully planned growth, Opportunity next arose in the Town of Falmouth where Bank of Cape Cod opened its third branch at 445 Main Street in May 2012.
 The new market in Falmouth created continued opportunities and growing business.
 In May 2013, Bank of Cape Cod launched its residential mortgage division, to serve the growing demand of consumers interested in local, community banks providing greater mortgage options.
-In the spring of 2014, Bank of Cape Cod is scheduled to open its fourth branch at 1582 Route 132/Iyannough Road in Hyannis.
+Bank of Cape Cod opened its fourth branch and new corporate headquarters in August 2014 at 1582 Route 132/Iyannough Road in Hyannis.

 The Management, Associates and Directors of Bank of Cape Cod believe in the Cape Cod community and are committed to making a difference in the lives of its businesses and residents.
 We are community bankers by action and not just intention.
 We actively support the interest of our employees and encourage their involvement in organizations of their choice.
 We are pleased to further demonstrate this commitment to the local community by providing financial support to a wide range of non-profit organizations whose work directly improves the lives of the residents of Cape Cod.